-Lens 2014 - International Juried Photography Exhibition, Deadline: Jan.
-12 http://perspectivegallery.org/artistInfo/perspe ct/bio/bio_58.pdf?2799
+Lens 2014 - International Juried Photography

-AND RENEWAL

-APPLICATION

-MEMBERSHIP
+Exhibition, Deadline: Jan.
+12

+http://perspectivegallery.org/artistInfo/perspect/bio/bio 58.pdf?2799

-SILVER SPRING CAMERA CLUB MEMBERSHIP APPLICATION AND RENEV
+SILVER SPRING CAMERA CLUB MEMBERSHIP APPLICATION AND RENEWAL

-SILVER SPRI

-🗆 RENEWAL 🗆 NEW MEMBERSHIP □ I am a member of other camera club(s): MEMBERSHIP RATES My membership contact info remains 🗖 Individual: \$45 the same (if renewal) 🗖 Student: \$35 Ра NAME I am a member of Photographic Society of 🗖 Family: \$65 ge 2 America Contribution to Commemorative Fund 26 New members / updated current I am willing to serve on a committee \$ (Please indicate amount) members: Field trips NAME Competitions Dues cover the club year from September through May.
-After January 31, only for new members Cable SPOUSE /PARTNER or STUDENT NAME I am willing to lead a field trip I am interested in presenting a program on: dues for the remainder of the club year are \$35; dues for students are \$30; and families are \$55.
+☐ RENEWAL ☐ NEW MEMBERSHIP ☐ I am a member of other camera club(s): MEMBERSHIP RATES ☐ My membership contact info remains ☐ Individual: \$45 the same (if renewal) ☐ Student: \$35 NAME ☐ I am a member of Photographic Society of ☐ Family: \$65 America ☐ Contribution to Commemorative Fund New members / updated current ☐ I am willing to serve on a committee \$(Please indicate amount) members: Field trips NAIVIE ☐ Competitions☐ Membership Dues cover the club year from September through May.
+After January 31, only for new members SPOUSE /PARTNER or STUDENT NAME I am willing to lead a field tripI am interested in presenting a program on: dues for the remainder of the club year are \$35; dues for students are \$30; and families are \$55.
 We welcome your additional contribution to the SSCC Commemorative Fund.
-Relea STREET MAKE CHECKS PAYARI E TO: ase I suggest the following club field trips: Silver Spring Camera Club CITY Please bring the completed form with your check to one of our meetings or mail to: Silver Spring Camera Club Ja c/o Jerry Fath, Treasurer PO Box 2375 anua Silver Spring, MD 20915-2375 ary 20 TEL.
-HOME training, workshops, and / or programs: )14 CELL or WORK TEL. and collectively, blameless for any injury that may occur to me or my guests or my property while participating in any SSCC activity or event.
-EMAIL Applicant s signature Date of application
+STREET I suggest the following club field trips: MAKE CHECKS PAYABLE TO: Silver Spring Camera Club CITY Please bring the completed form with your check to one of our meetings or mail to: Silver Spring Camera Club STATEZIP c/o Jerry Fath, Treasurer PO Box 2375 Silver Sprina, MD 20915-2375 TEL.
+HOME I would like to have the following additional training, workshops, and / or programs: CELL or WORK TEL. and collectively, blameless for any injury that may occur to me or my guests or my property while participating in any SSCC activity or event.
+Applicant's signature Date of application